 6. Working with nested objects can be difficult in Power Automate, so if desired you can add an additional step to help break out the values you want.
-If, for example, you want to use notifications and errors, you can parse the initial response as usual in the first step, and then a.
-Notifications b.
-Errors c.
-Validations d.
-PropertyBag
+If, for example, you want to use notifications and errors, you can parse the initial response as usual in the first step, and then have one step each to parse out notifications and errors.